zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

 ### Introduction

 - **Culture**: the language, beliefs, values, norms, behaviors, and even material objects that characterize a group's **way of life** and are passed from one generation to the next.
+- Sir Edward Burnett Taylor, founder of cultural anthropology, defined culture as "knowledge, belief, art, law, morals, customs, any other capabilities acquired by men as members of a society."
+- Individuals are not self-sufficient so they live together and develop a culture.
+- Culture varies from group to group.
 - An example would be a young Pakistan girl who went to the US.
 Her culture will be different than the Americans.
 She'll dress differently, think differently, eat differently, etc.

+### Characteristics of Culture

+1. **Learned**
+  - Culture does not occur naturally or biologically; it is learned from others whether it be your own group (family, friends, etc.) or an outside group like the US society.
+  - Unlearned behavior such as closing your eyes to sleep isn't considered part of culture.
+2. **Shared**
+  - Culture is shared between the group.
+  - Even if you have a certain ideology but it is not acceptable to the culture of your group, then it is not a part of your culture.
+  - An example would be that you consider drinking alcohol fine in a Muslim society; you may drink but it is still not a part of your culture.
+3. **Symbols**
+  - Every culture has certain symbols associated with it.
+  - For example, flags, dresses, traffic lights, nodding for agreement are all symbols which are part of our culture.
+4. **Integrated**
+  - Culture integrates the individuals and unites them.
+  - It provides them with an identity.
+  - For example, there is a culture of barbeque on Eid holidays in Pakistan.
+This provides Pakistanis with an identity because in other non-Muslims countries, they don't celebrate Eid or do barbeque on Eid - it is specific to Pakistani culture.
+5. **Dynamic**
+  - Another characteristic of culture is that it changes over time.
+  - Cultural traits from other cultures may end up in your culture e.g. technology from the West has become a part of the Pakistani culture as well, the nuclear family structure is becoming increasingly common in Pakistan, etc.
+6. **Adaptive**
+  - Culture adapts to new things due to changing needs for survival.
+  - For example, the Native Americans adapted their culture to include the use of horses when the Europeans introduced horses in the New World.
+They even started using guns for their hunting.
+7. **Social**
+  - Culture does not exist in isolation and a single individual can't have a culture.
+  - It is a product of social interaction between individuals; hence it is *social*.
+8. **Variable**
+  - No two cultures are the same.
+They may have similar traits but culture differs from society to society.
+  - An example would be that the culture of US is quite different from the culture of the subcontinent.
+  - Another example would be that Pakistani and Indian cultures are quite similar in many aspects but they are distinctly two different cultures because of their ideologies with respect to religion.
+9. **Transmissive**
+  - Culture is capable of being transmitted from one generation to the next or from one society to another.
+  - Parents can pass culture to their children or a foreigner can come visit your country and pass their cultural traits to you if the traits seem acceptable and useful.

 ### Types of Culture

-#### 1. Material Culture
+1. **Material Culture**
   - **Material Culture**: the material objects that distinguish a group of people, such as their art, buildings, weapons, utensils, machines, hairstyles, clothing, and jewelry.
   - There is nothing “natural” about material culture.
 Arabs wear gowns on the street and feel that it is natural to do so.
 Americans do the same with jeans.

-#### 2. Non-material Culture
+2. **Non-material Culture**
   - **Non-material Culture**: a group’s ways of thinking (including its beliefs, values, and other assumptions about the world) and doing (its common patterns of behavior, including language and other forms of interaction); also called *symbolic culture*.
   -  There is nothing “natural” about nonmaterial culture.
 It is just as arbitrary to stand in line as to push and shove.

+### Functions of Culture

+### Organization of Culture

 ### Elements of Symbolic Culture